contest-framework/server-old/README.md

 Making your own editor plugin is super easy.
-All your plugin has to do is be triggered somehow (ideally via hotkeys) and write the command to execute as a JSON string into the file `tertestrial.tmp`:
+All your plugin has to do is be triggered somehow (ideally via hotkeys) and write the command to execute as a JSON string into the file `.tertestrial.tmp`:

 * to test a whole file: